/ VST Home / Technical Documentation

 On Windows the entry/exit functions are named InitDll / ExitDll and are optional!

-A Plug-In can export these functions and a host has to call the InitDll function directly after loading the plug-in via LoadLibrary and before calling GetPluginFactory.
+A Plug-in can export these functions and a host has to call the InitDll function directly after loading the plug-in via LoadLibrary and before calling GetPluginFactory.
 The ExitDll function must be called before the plug-in is unloaded via FreeLibrary or on program termination without FreeLibrary.

 As Windows already has this feature (see DllMain in Microsofts documentation) the above functions are optional.